Daniel Hartzell Son of Adam & Christina (Sink) Hartzell?

 Minnie most certainly meant HER great-grandfather.
 She could have but didn't

 write "Great Grand Father Daniel Hartsell".
+It seems she, like everyone

+else, did not know his given name.
 So, we must assume it was Adam Hartzell.

 born after that, never knew their grandfather Hartsell.
 David's grandson